 The CUAHSI Hydrologic Information System (HIS) is an internet-based system for sharing hydrologic data.
-It is comprised of databases and servers, connected through web services, to client applications, allowing for for the publication, discovery and access of data.
+It is comprised of databases and servers, connected through web services, to client applications, allowing for the publication, discovery and access of data.

 Key Components of CUAHSI-HIS: